dsteyn44/kingsofasgard-ms1/Testing.md

 ## Overview
 Generally I tested often and made it a regular habit to a) check my responsiveness on all devices, and b) vallidating the script.
 It was only then I would stage, commit and push.
 I also used repl.it to try pieces of code to assess whether it would work.
 I found this quite useful as it was quicker than gitpod and I could make mistakes without affecting my actual project.
 This did however take more time and I think in the future, I will just have to plan better.
 Also I tended to get caught up in one bug and this wasted precious time.That is something for the future.

-It was a little challenging in regards to working with Bootstrap.
-Bootstrap is certainly great for having a structured template in place but admittedly I had challenges with the responsiveness and overiding its templates to suit my requirements.
-Also
+The project was a little challenging in regards to working with Bootstrap.
+Bootstrap is certainly great tool for creating a structured template in place but admittedly I had challenges with the responsiveness and overiding its templates to suit my requirements.
+Admittedly this could be because I am by no means an expert at using the software so when you hit a snag it takes time to figure out where the problem lies.
+Generally and as mentioned in the coursework, in order to overide bootstrap, you have to be fairly specific.
 #
 ## Validators used:
 - Jigsaw - I used this for CSS verification.
 [Jigsaw validator](https://jigsaw.w3.org/).
 - Nu W3 validator - I used this for HTML verification.
 [W3 validator](http:s//validator.w3.org/).
 - Lighthouse - I used this to check performance.
-However i have to be honest and say that there was alot I was unsure of but
+However I have to be honest and say that there was alot I was unsure of but it was good to

 Proof of final validation:

 HTML:

 CSS: